MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/get-insights.md

 - MET150
 - MOE150
 ms.assetid: ebce7fdc-e89b-473c-8131-67e659bb3f73
-description: "Analyze metrics and manage content from the easy-to-use dashboard in the Microsoft Search in Bing Admin portal"
+description: "Analyze metrics and manage content from the easy-to-use dashboard in the Microsoft Search Admin portal"
 ---

 # Use the Insights Dashboard